 Dan Lustig – President and CEO

 Dr. Lustig is a member of the SAMHSA National Advisory Council, the Illinois Substance Use Prevention and Recovery (SUPR) Advisory Council, and the American Psychological Association.
 He is the immediate past president of the Illinois Alcohol and Other Drug Abuse Professional Association.
-In addition to his advocacy, service work, and expertise in psychology, Dr. Lustig holds a certification in mentally ill substance abusers (MISA II) and is a certified advanced substance abuse counselor (CAADC).
+In addition to his advocacy, service work, and expertise in psychology, Dr. Lustig holds a certification in Co-Occurring Substance Use and Mental Health Disorder Professional (CODPII) and is a certified advanced substance abuse counselor (CAADC).
 He holds certifications in substance abuse counseling from Adler University and addictions from the Betty Ford Center.
 Dr. Lustig earned a PsyD and MA in Clinical Psychology from Adler University and a BA from Northeastern Illinois University.

 Karen Kissel – Senior Executive Vice President